It’s one thing to help someone achieve success. It’s another to make it last. We help you do both.

 We believe that this process of growth and innovation will continue for the foreseeable future, and will avail ourselves of worldwide growth opportunities by holding global stocks, real estate and other growth-oriented opportunities.

-In today’s fast moving financial markets, millions of intelligent individuals with near instantaneous access to data and information weigh their choices and set prices for all types of investments.
+In today’s fast-moving financial markets, millions of intelligent individuals with nearly instantaneous access to data and information weigh their choices and set prices for all types of investments.
 In this type of environment, prices of investments tend toward fair value.
 Markets are said to be “micro-efficient.”
 If markets are indeed efficient, we should see the results in the investment returns of professionals, and indeed we do.
 The fraction of surviving stock and bond mutual funds that beat their respective indices over the ten-year period ending in 2013 was only 19% and 15%, respectively.
 And this does not account for higher tax liabilities typically generated by actively managed funds.3 For this reason, our individual investment choices tend to be passive or index funds that replicate entire markets, or underlying return drivers, inexpensively and with fewer tax complications.

 Modern markets show considerable micro-efficiency (for the reason that the minority who spot aberrations from micro-efficiency can make money from those occurrences and, in so doing, they tend to wipe out any persistent inefficiencies).
 In no contradiction to the previous sentence, I had hypothesized considerable macro-inefficiency, in the sense of long waves in the time series of aggregate indexes of security prices below and above various definitions of fundamental values.